tyroguru/BPFTrace-hol/README.md

 We suggest that you complete the labs in the order they are presented below.
 The sections in each lab generally contain a mix of presented information and suggested exercises.
 We strongly suggest that you manually run any bpftrace scripts that are used in explanations and feel free to modify them and see what happens!

-Finally, note that the lab is designed to be ran stand alone and without a lecturer but it is probably at its best when undertook alongside the short presentations that accompany it (assuming your lecturer doesn't suck I guess...).
+Finally, note that the lab is designed to be ran stand alone and without a lecturer but it is probably at its best when undertook in a shared learning environment (i.e., having people around to discuss your problems and ideas with!).

 ---